chapmanu/omni-nav/README.md

     npm run build

 Assets should be published to a Chapman site accessible to any Chapman web application.
-Currently, assets are hosted at https://www2.chapman.edu/omni-nav.
+Currently, assets are hosted on [RawGit](https://rawgit.com/).
+Icomoon fonts live at https://www.chapman.edu/_files/fonts.
 Ideally, it will eventually be hosted at CDN endpoint like:

 - https://cdn.chapman.edu/omni-nav/